 The bell connector nut is shaped in an artful ergonomic way for a comfortable grip.
 The slide hand brace is curved, and an auxiliary thumb rest is made from wood and steel.
 The thumb trigger is also made of wood.
 Both trigger paddles are adjustable.

 The dual rotors are made in Switzerland by Reneg Hagman.
-They are super light and move very quickly.
+They are very light and move very quickly.
 The Hagman design allows a very free blow through the rotors, almost straight through on the open side, and a gentle curve out the back and activated.
 Lubrication is easy.
 The cap is press fit, and any oil can be dumped inside as necessary.

 The rotors are tuned to C/Db/A. This may sound like nonsense to some, but the scale patterns on this trombone are the same as on most any modern bass trombone in Bb/F/Gb/D. Even before you learn the note names, you can play scales on the Voigt with the same familiar patterns you use on your bass trombone.